jeremenichelli/jeremias.codes/src/posts/2024-11-20-you-should-write-modern-css-today.md

 color: hsl(0, 70%, 85%);
 ```

 A purple on the same pastel tone?
-Move the hue around that color position.
+Move the hue to that color position.

 ```css
 color: hsl(240, 70%, 85%);
 ```

-Building different colors themes as this page has, coming up with other syntax highlighting for `code` blocks and fixing accessibility contrast colors by slightly tweaking this manually was really priceless while building this site.
+Building different colors themes as this page has, coming up with other syntax highlighting for `code` blocks and fixing accessibility contrast colors by slightly tweaking these parameters was really priceless on this iteration.

 {% featuredLink '//caniuse.com/css3-colors' 'Browser compatibility for CSS3 Colors' %}